 On my way out, someone called my name again.
 It wasn’t Connie.
 I wasn’t sure who else at this school even knew my name.
 As I peered through the crowd over my shoulder, I saw a flash of familiar glasses weaving through the pack of students.
 All of a sudden Lily was in front of me with a satisfied smile scrunching her eyes nearly shut.
 She immediately launched into a recounting of her day as she followed the stream of the crowd, and I followed.
 She kept mentioning names that I didn’t know, but she didn’t seem to think anything of it.
-Over time, Lily and Michelle came to stand opposite each other in my eyes.
-For Michelle, all I ever was was the new kid who hung onto the fringes of the group, a blank slate with no history.
+Over time, Lily and Connie came to stand opposite each other in my eyes.
+For Connie, all I ever was was the new kid who hung onto the fringes of the group, a blank slate with no history.
 For Lily, I was just another pair of ears.
-Michelle would carefully explain complex stories to me, but Lily would just say names as if I had known the people they belonged to for years.
+Connie would carefully explain complex stories to me, but Lily would just say names as if I had known the people they belonged to for years.
 Eventually, I felt like I did.
-I learned more from her bubbly rambling than Michelle ever taught me.
+I learned more from her bubbly rambling than Connie ever taught me.

 But that first time, I was a little overwhelmed.
 I had never made any connections with anyone as outgoing as Lily.
 Her energy kept my attention for more time than I thought it would.
 I was invested.
 But inexorably, the muse in my mind possessed me.
 I heard Lily’s words, but the images in my head turned to wet clay slipping between my fingers.
 I sculpted in my mind as she spoke, unable to form any concrete thoughts of my own.
 The arguments she recounted turned to beasts, and bulky bodies and spindly arms clambered for space in my skull.
 As we got to the door, Lily said something and looked at me.
 After a blank moment, my mind was my own again and I could form words.
 I asked her what she had said.
 Apparently her mother was waiting by the other side of the school.
 We said goodbye, and I headed to my car.
 Moving late meant I was last in line for a parking spot, so it was a long trek to the beat-up old car that my grandpa had handed down to me.
 It was scraped from mistakes made while getting used to parking in a garage, and the paint was chipped in a few places.
 There was a large dent in the front that had shown up one day in a parking lot while I was inside buying bread.
 My parents blamed me.
 There were no cameras in the lot.